samhermes/samhermes.github.io/_posts/2016-01-04-add-one-hour-to-date-and-time-in-php.markdown

 layout: post
 title:  "Add 1 hour to date & time in PHP"
 date:   2016-01-04 12:00:00 -0600
-categories:
-excerpt: This is probably the most magical thing I’ve ever done PHP.
-Pass in the date and time (in this case, in a variable), tell it what you want to do with it, and out comes the updated date and time.
 custom_js: prism
 ---
 <pre><code class="language-php">strtotime($time . '+ 1 hour');</code></pre>